 Once employed as a police officer with the Greenville Police Department, all new hires register to attend the South Carolina Criminal Justice Academy (SCCJA) in Columbia, SC for 8 weeks.
 Prior to the 8-week class, recruits receive 4-6 weeks of training via the online SCCJA training program at their home agency, and then must pass a cumulative test on the material.
 They will also complete their initial firearms qualification, taser certification, and OC spray certification at their home agency before attending the SCCJA.

-Certified officers from other states may qualify for a shortened 1-week class at SCCJA after receiving 2-3 weeks of training via the online SCCJA training program and qualifying with firearms, taser, and OC spray at their home agency.
+Certified officers from other states may qualify for a shortened 2-week online class via the online SCCJA training program and qualifying with firearms, driving, and a cumulative exam at the South Carolina Criminal Justice Academy.

 The Greenville Police Department's Police Training Officer (PTO) program is 18-22 weeks (may be abbreviated for prior experience) and the probationary period is one year.